-Example input files
+Example function files

-The --input-file requires to be formatted like an annotation input file.
+The <functionsFile> requires to be formatted like an annotation input file.
 Each line of the file starts with the genome number followed by the full path to an annotation file.

 File type Recognized by pattern in file name

 InterProScan interpro & .gff

 eggNOG-mapper eggnog

 Phobius phobius

 SignalP signalp

 Custom file custom